Five Quick Tips About Texas Notaries

 Most of us are not Lawyers, so we cannot offer any legal advice, in fact it’s against the law for us to offer legal advice, it’s considered “Unauthorized Practice of Law”.
 With that being said, we cannot tell you which forms to use, nor can we tell you if the form is “Legal” or if it will “Hold up in court”.

-We cannot help you fill out forms to be notarized
+We cannot help you fill out forms requiring signature notarization

-We cannot notarize a document without the signer physically being present.
+We cannot notarize a signature without the signer physically being present.

 References for this article can be found at the Texas Secretary of State’s website.